Dantonio ties school record with his seventh AP Top 25 finish; Spartans also finish No. 16 in the Amway Coaches Poll.

 Michigan State's 11 wins in 2011 tied a then-school record, as the Spartans became bowl eligible for a school-record fifth consecutive year.
 MSU won the Big Ten Legends Division title outright with a 7-1 conference record, improving to 14-2 in Big Ten play during the 2010 and 2011 seasons.
 The Spartans came up just short of their first Rose Bowl appearance since 1988, falling to Wisconsin, 42-39, in the inaugural Big Ten Championship Game.

 The Spartans claimed the Legends Division outright with a 31-17 victory at Northwestern on Nov.
 26 and closed the regular season with a 4-0 record in November.
-Under Dantonio, MSU has compiled a 13-3 record in the month of November, including seven-straight wins.
-Michigan State also went a perfect 7-0 at home for the second-straight year, posting back-to-back perfect home seasons for the first time since 1955-56, and extended its home winning streak to 14 games.
+Michigan State also went a perfect 7-0 at home for the second straight year, posting back-to-back perfect home seasons for the first time since 1955-56.

 Michigan State led the conference in rushing defense (100.5 yards per game), total defense (277.4 ypg.), interceptions (18), sacks (45), tackles for loss (105) and third-down defense (.337).
 In addition, the Spartans ranked among the NCAA FBS Top 20 in seven statistical categories, including sixth in total defense, seventh in sacks, ninth in rushing defense, 10th in scoring defense (18.4 ppg.), 11th in pass defense (176.9 ypg.), 14th in tackles for loss and 18th in pass efficiency defense (113.3 rating).

-Worthy also earned consensus first-team All-America honors, marking the fourth-straight year Michigan State has had a consensus first-team All-American (Javon Ringer: 2008; Greg Jones: 2009, 2010), which is a school record.
+Worthy also earned consensus first-team All-America honors, marking the fourth straight year Michigan State had a consensus first-team All-American (Javon Ringer: 2008; Greg Jones: 2009, 2010), establishing school record.